 Can You Relate to This?

-Whatever it is, it was super important when you set the goal.
+Whatever it was, it was super important when you set the goal.
 Yet here it is, the end of 2018 and you haven’t gotten traction.
 Every time you’ve thought about tackling it, you found other things to distract you from working on it.

 Does that sound familiar?
 Or is it just me?
 Because that’s exactly what I discovered when I reviewed several of my 2018 goals.
 And that led to a lot of reflection.
 What I discovered—and maybe you can relate—is that underneath the distraction was fear.
 Fear that I didn’t even know I had.

 But there's good news!
 Once I got in touch with the fear, I was able to use that awareness to jump-start my progress.
 That's exactly what I'm doing by writing this blog post.

 If you’re interested, I’d be happy to share what I’m learning.

 Anything but Writing

 One of my goals has to do with blogging.
 Back in December 2017, I stated the goal as “to blog more often.”
 Actually, I’d love to publish something every week, not just “more often.”
 I never wrote that down until now because it’s hard to imagine how I could pull that off.

 My first excuse was that I’m too busy…How could I find the time to publish on a weekly basis?
 Digging deeper, I discovered that some of what keeps me “so busy” are things like email, news, managing technology, and other necessary but mundane time fillers.
 Luckily, I’m not a social media junkie, or I’d be doing that, too.

 I knew I needed a writing jumpstart.
 Luckily, fabulous writing coach, Henneke Duistermaat and Kathy Keats, peak performance coach, teamed up to create a kickass program to help build a solid writing practice.
 For a description of their program, click here.